Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Detailed Experimental Setup

 To evaluate the generality of model-induced support sets (Section~\ref{sec:model}), we instantiate locality across four representative model classes spanning distinct architectural mechanisms.
 For each model, we explicitly construct the support set $\mathcal{N}(t)$ according to its computational pathway, enabling direct measurement of support size, overlap, and distinct subset complexity.

 \begin{itemize} \item \textbf{Weighted $K$-Nearest Neighbors (WKNN)}~\cite{dudani1976distance}.
 Locality arises from geometric proximity in feature space.
 The support set contains the $2K$ nearest neighbors of $t$ under inverse-distance weighting with $K=5$.\footnote{Under the threshold formulation, this yields exact locality and serves as a reference case where support reduction is theoretically precise.} \item \textbf{Decision Tree}~\cite{breiman1984classification}.
 Locality arises from rule-based partitioning.
 The support set consists of training instances that pass through the same parent node as the leaf reached by $t$, reflecting structural sparsity induced by decision paths.
 The support size is controlled through the \texttt{min\_samples\_split} and \texttt{min\_samples\_leaf} parameters in scikit-learn. \item \textbf{RBF Kernel SVM}~\cite{cortes1995support}.
 Locality arises from kernel-induced decay of influence.
 The support set consists of training instances whose kernel value with $t$ exceeds a threshold, i.e., $\mathcal N(t) = \{ z \in \mathcal D : K(x_z, x_t) \ge 0.5 \}$.
 This setting captures approximate locality governed by bandwidth. \item \textbf{Graph Neural Networks (GNNs)}~\cite{kipf2017gcn}.
 Locality arises from message passing over graph topology.
 The support set consists of nodes within the two-hop ego-network, and we train a two-layer GCN.
-To match standard batching dynamics, we compute the local game over each training node’s support set and evaluate the corresponding test nodes within it. \end{itemize}
+This depth follows the standard configuration for node classification on homophilic citation graphs and is motivated by the oversmoothing literature~\cite{li2018deeper,oono2019graph}, which shows that deeper GCNs collapse representations and degrade performance in this regime.To match standard batching dynamics, we compute the local game over each training node’s support set and evaluate the corresponding test nodes within it. \end{itemize}

 These models span geometric proximity, dual sparsity, rule-based partitioning, and graph propagation.
 This diversity allows us to assess whether the support-set abstraction consistently induces measurable reductions in coalition space and retraining complexity beyond nearest-neighbor settings~\cite{jia2019towards,wang2024efficient}.